Violet-sword/Deep-Knowledge-Chatbot/README.md

 - Python 3.11+
 - [Ollama](https://ollama.com) installed and running
-- pull LLM model and Embedding model from Ollama to local (after pulling, change line 18 and 22 of the code accordingly)
+- pull LLM model and Embedding model from Ollama to local (after pulling, update line 41 and 45 of the code accordingly)

 Install Python library dependencies:
 ```bash